Steam-Chat-Bot/node-steam-chat-bot/TRIGGERS.md

 Joins a specified chatroom when invited and says an optional welcome message. set option autoJoinAfterDisconnect to add channels to autojoin list when used.

 Options:
-- chatrooms - *object* - An object containing roomIDs and messages. `{"roomId1": "message1", "roomId1": "message1"}`
+- chatrooms = {"roomId1": "message1", "roomId1": "message1"} - list of rooms to join and their welcome message.
+If message is null, it will be replaced with defaultMessage; $inviter will be replaced with inviter's steamid64, $inviterurl with their profile url, and $invitername with their name/url.
-- autoJoinAfterDisconnect - *boolean* - automatically rejoin chat after the bot reconnects or starts up again (unless it has been removed from chat since it was invited)
+- autoJoinAfterDisconnect = boolean - automatically rejoin chat after the bot reconnects or starts up again (unless it has been removed from chat since it was invited)
+- joinAll = bool or array - set to 'true' to allow *anyone* to invite the bot to *any* chat.
+Set to false to only allow people to invite it to specified chats.
+Set to an array of users to only allow those users to invite the bot to all chats (anyone can still invite the bot to the chats specified)
+- defaultMessage = string - used when a room's welcome message is set to null (not falsy, only null) or when joinAll is being used to allow joining unspecified chats. replaceable info is same as above.

 ### `AcceptFriendRequestTrigger`